roommen/CLRS/README.md

 # CLRS
-Solved questions from CLRS book
+My attempt at solving the questions from the CLRS book in C++